wgross/envDSL/README.md

   ...
 }
 ```
-The name of the computer is determined by reading the environment variable 'COMUTERNAME' on windows or, if avaliable by calling '/bin/hostname -s'
+The name of the computer is determined by reading the System.Environment.MachineName property.

 ## Excecute Code Depending on the Powershell Host Name